zunino/opengl-studies/notes.md

 - A vertex array object (VAO) can be used to store vertex attribute configuration, so they can be easily recalled by binding the VAO.
 - Use of VAOs is required by OpenGL Core.
+- When drawing geometry that is made up of more than a single triangle, one can draw triangle strips or use element buffer objects, which consist of indices to the vertex data.
+- The last element buffer object that gets bound while a VAO is bound, is stored as the VAO's element buffer object.
+Binding to a VAO then also automatically binds that EBO.